Welcome to Kurt Lidl's Home Page

 find funny and/or amusing.
 Then again, maybe not.

-- In what seems like a previous life, I used to hack on XTank.
+- In what seems like a previous life, I used to hack on the game known

-XTank is a multi-player, X11 based game, that used to run on a
+as XTank.
+XTank is a multi-player, X11 based game, that

-lot of different types of Unix machines.
-Unfortunately, the state of the
+ran on a lot of different types of Unix machines during the late 1980s

-XTank has kept up with the changing times.
-I haven't spent a lot
+systems progressed and XTank has not kept up with the changing

 lidl at pix dot net